 The Financial Plan has been prepared with public consultation completed in accordance with the provisions of the Community Charter.
 Budget consultation for this Financial Plan included a budget survey advertised via the City's website and social media platforms, as well as advertisements in the local newspaper, The Peace Arch News.
 Additionally, once the first draft of the Financial Plan was completed, it was posted on the City's website and was made available for public comment on its Talk White Rock platform.
-Further, the public had the opportunity to present their comments in-person at a regular council meeting prior to Financial Plan approval.
+Further, the public had the opportunity to present their comments in person at the Regular Council Meeting held on February 10, 2025, prior to Council's adoption of the Financial Plan.